IDGHIM/boilerplate-project-urlshortener/README.md

 ## ✅ Project Tests (User Stories)

-1.
-2.
-3.
-4.
-5.
+1. You should provide your own project, not the example URL.
+2. You can POST a URL to `/api/shorturl` and get a JSON response with `original_url` and `short_url` properties.
+Here's an example: `{ original_url : 'https://freeCodeCamp.org', short_url : 1}`
+3. When you visit `/api/shorturl/<short_url>`, you will be redirected to the original URL.
+4. If you pass an invalid URL that doesn't follow the valid `http://www.example.com` format, the JSON response will contain `{ error: 'invalid url' }`

 ---

 ## 🖼️ Project Context

-This is one of the required projects to earn the **XX** from freeCodeCamp.
+This is one of the required projects to earn the **URL Shortener Microservice** from freeCodeCamp.
 Through this challenge, I learned how to:

 -